ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - mintAssertionClaim REQUIRED.
 The mint assertion claim or statement by the server.

-- mintAssertionFormat OPTIONAL.
+- mintAssertionFormat REQUIRED.
 The format of the assertion payload.

 - hashPrevMessage REQUIRED.
 The hash of the previous message.